 Stamp it out.

-If kits aren’t your thing, there’s always festive rubber stamp sets (including alphabet sets, which kids love).
-Roll out some butcher or easel paper and keep everyone occupied creating custom family gift wrap.
+Roll out some butcher or easel paper and keep everyone occupied creating custom family gift wrap festive using rubber stamp sets (including alphabet sets, which kids love).
 You’ll look like a domestic goddess when your seasonal sweatshop churns out Christmas cards and personalized gift tags, too.
 And don’t worry about it looking any certain way.
 Anything made by kids is automatically adorable, and that earnest, imperfect look is totally in right now, so just go with it!